Draft Zero Development

 Foundation Partnership (Monthly)

-For authors who need ongoing collaboration to rebuild their story's architecture.
+For authors who need ongoing collaboration to build their story's architecture.

-The transformation: By the end of our work together, you'll have a story foundation solid enough to write from with confidence—worldbuilding that holds together under pressure, plot architecture that supports the weight of your narrative, and a clear understanding of what broke the first time and why it won't break again.
+By the end of our work together, you'll have a story foundation solid enough to write from with confidence—worldbuilding that holds together under pressure, plot architecture that supports the weight of your narrative, and a clear understanding of how your story holds together and why it'll keep holding.

 What's Included: